ibm-cloud-docs/dns-svcs/custom-resolver.md

 * location-2 in us-south-1 has address: `A2`
 * location-3 in us-south-1 has address: `A3`

-The proximity rule selects location-1 as the primary DNS sever for `us-south-1`.
+The proximity rule selects location-1 as the primary DNS server for `us-south-1`.
 Then, the load balancing optimization rule assigns a primary DNS server for `us-south-2` and `us-south-3` to location-2 and location-3, respectively.
-The resultant DNS servers for compute instances in each availability zone will be:
+The resultant DNS servers for compute instances in each availability zone are:
 * us-south-1: `A1` (primary), `A2`, `A3`.
 * us-south-2: `A2` (primary), `A1`, `A3`.
 * us-south-3: `A3` (primary), `A1`, `A2`.